 Encourage compliance with existing regulations.

-The MICCI team is working to implement 27 projects since 2004.
+The MICCI team has implemented 27 projects since 2004.
 These projects include identification and evaluation of state and federal rules for relevance, effectiveness, and level of compliance and effort; the development of regional standard operating procedures for rapid response to and restoration of impacted coral reefs; identification of innovative technologies, construction practices, and procedures to minimize coral reef impacts.
+Current projects build on the previous efforts, in addition to gathering data to improve monitoring during construction and understanding changes in reef sediment and microbial community before and after construction.
+Click here for all Maritime Industry and Coastal Construction Impacts project products.

 Modified and innovative coastal construction practices that minimize impacts to marine and estuarine habitats.